 When purchasing business insurance, your business (the policyholder) will sign a contract with an insurance company.
 Your company will pay the insurer a premium.
 In return for the premium, the insurance company will help pay for financial losses from certain disasters or incidents depending on the type of insurance you buy.

-Most insurance policies have deductibles, or what you pay out of pocket before your insurance company begins covering costs.
-For example, if you have a deductible of $500 and your company experiences a loss of $800, you will be responsible for paying $500 and your insurance company will pay the remaining $300.
+Most insurance policies have excesses, or what you pay out of pocket before your insurance company begins covering costs.
+For example, if you have an excess of £500 and your company experiences a loss of £800, you will be responsible for paying £500 and your insurance company will pay the remaining £300.

 How to buy business insurance